-And from my only composition teacher Richard Lane, who later became a mentor and friend, I learned of course about the writing itself.
+And from my main composition teacher Richard Lane, who later became a mentor and friend, I learned about the writing itself.
 Form, development, orchestration etc. As he was also a pianist, we collaborated in several concerts as well.
-While attending the North Carolina School of the Arts during high school, which I entered with the intent of being a double major, I was encouraged by both the viola and composition teachers to concentrate solely on playing while I was younger and to get back to composing later in life.
-That's what I did.
-Sadly, most people I've mentioned here-- whose influences led directly to this project--- didn't live to see it.
-Richard Lane only heard some of the music for the first album before he died, and as far as I know Mr. Vardi hadn't heard any.
-My mother who played on the first album died the following year.
+While attending the North Carolina School of the Arts during high school, which I entered as a double major, I was encouraged by both the viola and composition teachers to concentrate solely on playing while I was younger and to get back to composing later in life.
+So, while I made my debut as a composer thirty years ago in the New Jersey State Theater with an orchestral piece (I had just turned fifteen), I ended up taking a break from writing for close to a decade while I concentrated on playing the viola.

 Many thanks also go to David M. Bynog, Ruth and Larry Rosen, Lynne H. Richter, Bernie and Naomi Zaslav, Joanna Binford, David Rosen, Rachel Matthews, Erika Slish, Eliab Alvarez de la Campa, Rich and Stephania Moyers, Allen Salyer (Detroit), Gloria Ro Kolb, Margaret Motter Ward, Dianne Cooke, Magnum Opus Music Teachers, Karen Collins, Katherine Shields, and The Music Academies, Inc. for donating money to help produce the second album, All Viola, All the Time.

 And last but far from least, Tanya, who has suffered through all of my rewrites, typed most of the music into Finale, and played on most of the albums!!
 That plus a whole lot more is why our final duo album, "A Fifth of Slapin, All You Need is Viola (or Two)", is dedicated to her.